sickthecat/DLLInjection/README.md

 # DLL Injection

-This program demonstrates how to inject a DLL into a remote process on Windows.
+This program demonstrates how to inject a DLL into a process on Windows.

 ## Prerequisites